Long Beach Hit-and-Run Accident Lawyers

 - DUI Causing Bodily Injury – Can be charged as a misdemeanor or a felony

-- Hit and Run Involving Injury or Death – Non-serious injury- up to one year; Serious injury or death- 90 days to four years in prison
+- Hit and Run Involving Injury or Death – Non-serious injury- up to one year; Serious injury or death- 90 days to four years in prison.

 - Vehicular Manslaughter Without Gross Negligence – Up to one year in jail or prison

-- Vehicular Manslaughter with Gross Negligence – Misdemeanor- Up to one year in county jail | Felony- two to six years in prison
+- Vehicular Manslaughter with Gross Negligence – Misdemeanor- Up to one year in a county jail | Felony- two to six years in prison

 - DUI Causing Bodily Injury – Five days to four years in prison